Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

   * **Complecting Prevention:** When AI code review detects "complecting" (intertwining of separate concerns), the code must be refactored before merging.
   * **Tests as Specifications:** Tests must serve as clear specifications of behavior, written in terms of inputs and outputs rather than implementation details.

+### 4.19 Command Facade Organization
+*(Supports Principles #3, #8)*

+**Command Facade Pattern:** The ZLF formalizes the use of "Command Facade" files (also known as "Command Orchestrators") as follows:

+* **Definition & Purpose:** A Command Facade is a module that serves as the primary entry point for a specific command or functionality, providing a simplified interface while delegating implementation details to specialized helper modules or functions.

+* **Structure:**
+  * **Primary Facade File:** The main entry point for a command follows the path structure that reflects the command hierarchy:
+    ```
+    src/zeroth_law/subcommands/<command>.py             # For top-level commands
+    src/zeroth_law/subcommands/<command>/<subcommand>.py # For nested subcommands
+    ```
+  * **Implementation Modules:** Helper modules should be organized in a dedicated subdirectory with a name matching the command they support:
+    ```
+    src/zeroth_law/subcommands/<command>/_<functionality>.py         # For top-level commands
+    src/zeroth_law/subcommands/<command>/<subcommand>/_<functionality>.py # For nested subcommands
+    ```
+  * For example:
+    ```
+    src/zeroth_law/subcommands/tools/sync.py              # Command facade for "zlt tools sync"
+    src/zeroth_law/subcommands/tools/sync/_reconcile_and_prune.py  # Performs reconciliation and optional pruning
+    src/zeroth_law/subcommands/tools/sync/_identify_target_tools.py   # Determines the final set of tool names to target based on --tool option
+    ```

+* **Naming Convention:**
+  * **Public Entry Points:** Methods in the facade file should have descriptive names without underscore prefixes.
+  * **Implementation Details:** Files and functions that implement specific functionality should use underscore prefixes (`_function_name.py`, `_function_name()`) to indicate they are not intended for direct external use.

+* **Responsibility Distribution:**
+  * **Facade's Responsibility:** Command coordination, argument parsing, and delegation to implementation modules.
+Facade files should be kept thin with minimal direct implementation logic.
+  * **Implementation Modules' Responsibility:** Specific functionality implementation, data processing, and business logic.
+Each module should have a clear, focused purpose.

+* **Documentation Requirements:**
+  * The command facade file's header docstring must explicitly state its role as a facade.
+  * Each public method should document which implementation modules it delegates to.

+* **Testing Strategy:**
+  * Tests for the facade should focus on proper delegation and integration of components.
+  * Implementation modules should have their own focused unit tests.

 ---

 ## 5. IN-FILE DOCUMENTATION PATTERN